benaich/JavaDataStructures/ECC/RENAME.md

 	want to send a M point to Bob
 	m random integer => private key
 	mP  => public key
-	send (mP, M + nmP) to Bob
+        map message to a set of points (M) in E send (mP, M + nmP) to Bob

 Bob